NgDinhTruongThanh-24021628-UET/Die-to-Win/README.md

 - Most of the game's resources are taken from Geometry Dash, including textures and music.
 - Special thanks to GD Colon for making a website that splits Geometry Dash texture sheets into individual objects.
 - Special thanks to Lazy Foo Productions' SDL Tutorial for not only helping me learn SDL2 but also providing example code.
-- Special thanks to my lecturer, Mr. Lê Đức Trọng, for teaching me C++, SDL and providing some game ideas.
+- Special thanks to my university lecturers for teaching me C++, SDL and providing some game ideas.
 - Special thanks to ChatGPT for the constant bug fixing it has to endure.

 # Update history